elmtree-askmo/cloudcannon-app/content/learn/economics/how-does-scarcity-affect-property-value.md

 url: /learn/economics/questions/how-does-scarcity-affect-property-value
 score: -1.0
 related_article1:
-    id: 96969
+    id: 96963
     title: >-
-        What is the impact of demand on property value?
-    subject: Economics
+        What is joint tenancy and how does it work?
+    subject: Criminal or Civil Law
-    url: /learn/economics/questions/what-is-the-impact-of-demand-on-property-value
+    url: /learn/criminal-or-civil-law/questions/what-is-joint-tenancy-and-how-does-it-work
 related_article2:
-    id: 96972
+    id: 96975
     title: >-
-        What is functional obsolescence in property?
+        How does the market data approach work in property appraisal?
-    subject: Business and Management
+    subject: Accounting and Finance
-    url: /learn/business-and-management/questions/what-is-functional-obsolescence-in-property
+    url: /learn/accounting-and-finance/questions/how-does-the-market-data-approach-work-in-property-appraisal
 related_article3:
-    id: 96978
+    id: 96970
     title: >-
-        What is the difference between a deed and a title in real estate?
-    subject: Criminal or Civil Law
+        What are the different types of depreciation in property?
+    subject: Accounting and Finance
-    url: /learn/criminal-or-civil-law/questions/what-is-the-difference-between-a-deed-and-a-title-in-real-estate
+    url: /learn/accounting-and-finance/questions/what-are-the-different-types-of-depreciation-in-property
 related_article4:
-    id: 96951
+    id: 96965
     title: >-
-        Can you provide examples of real property?
-    subject: Criminal or Civil Law
-    url: /learn/criminal-or-civil-law/questions/can-you-provide-examples-of-real-property
-related_article5:
-    id: 96983
-    title: >-
-        What is steering in the context of fair housing laws?
+        What are the essential elements of value in property?
-    subject: Criminal or Civil Law
+    subject: Economics
-    url: /learn/criminal-or-civil-law/questions/what-is-steering-in-the-context-of-fair-housing-laws
+    url: /learn/economics/questions/what-are-the-essential-elements-of-value-in-property
 ---

 &nbsp;